nikey22/imac-win10-legacy-install/README.md

 High Sierra and Catalina ship with System Integrity Protection (SIP), also known as "rootless" mode.

 1. Restart your Mac.
-1. Hold down Command (⌘)-R and keep it held down until you see an Apple logo & progress bar.
+1. Hold down Command ⌘-R and keep it held down until you see an Apple logo & progress bar.
 This boots you into Recovery mode.
 1. From the **Utilities** menu, select **Terminal**.
 1. At the prompt type exactly the following and then press Return: ```csrutil disable```
 1. Terminal should display a message that SIP was disabled.